servo/servo/README.md

 Install Python for Windows (https://www.python.org/downloads/release/python-2711/).
 The windows x86-64 MSI installer is fine.
 You should change the installation to install the "Add python.exe to Path" feature.

-Install virtualenv.

-In a normal Windows Shell (cmd.exe or "Command Prompt" from the start menu), do:
+Install virtualenv by first installing pip by downloading https//bootstrap.pypa.io/get-pip.py.
+Then, in a normal Windows Shell (cmd.exe or "Command Prompt" from the start menu), do:
 ```
+python get-pip.py
 pip install virtualenv
 ```
-If this does not work, you may need to reboot for the changed PATH settings (by the python installer) to take effect.
+If the command `python` cannot be found, you may need to reboot for the changed PATH settings (by the python installer) to take effect.

 #### On Windows mingw